afcarl/Machine-Learning-for-Health-Informatics/README.md

 # Machine Learning for Health Informatics
-Jupyter notebook assignments for "Machine Learning for Health Informatics" at TU Vienna.
+Jupyter notebook assignments for LV 185.A83 _Machine Learning for Health Informatics_ at TU Vienna.

 ## Assignment 1 (16th of March 2016)—Introduction Lecture